robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Alternatively it is possible to specify tags on the last row of the documentation returned by the `get_keyword_documentation` method discussed below.
 This requires starting the last row with `Tags:` and listing tags after it like `Tags: first tag, second, third`.
-This approach works also with Robot Framework versions prior to 3.0.2.

 .. tip:: The `get_keyword_tags` method is guaranteed to be called before
          the `get_keyword_documentation` method.
 This makes it easy to